zogzog/cubicweb/doc/book/en/tutorials/base/create-cube.rst

 Define your data model
 ----------------------

-The data model or schema is the core of your *CubicWeb* application.
+The data model or schema is the core of your |cubicweb| application.
 It defines the type of content your application will handle.

 The data model of your cube ``blog`` is defined in the file ``schema.py``:

 .. sourcecode:: python

-  from yams.buildobjs import EntityType, String, SubjectRelation, Date
+  from yams.buildobjs import EntityType, SubjectRelation, String, Date

   class Blog(EntityType):
     title = String(maxsize=50, required=True)